kratisto/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 - Configuration elements associated to individual IP addresses (/32) such as firewall rules or reverse DNS entries will be kept after slicing/merging operations.
 - Slice/Aggregate API tasks cannot be followed up by the asynchronous task number returned by API, as associated IP objects will be destroyed in the slice/aggregate process.
 - The listing of IP addresses and blocks returned by API is ordered by network prefix size.
 We are working to provide a solution to list IPs by numerical order.
-- Once sliced, smaller blocks are not movable outside the campus chosen during the order of the product.
+- Once sliced, smaller blocks are not movable outside the region chosen during the order of the product.
-- Moving a /24 block across french campuses won't work if :
+- Moving a /24 block across french regions won't work if :
     - It has been reaggregated from a previous slicing.
     - The /24 block was imported from a bigger block (/23 to /19).